Committee On Political Education

 Indiana Early Voting & Voter Registration

-Indiana in person early absentee voting begins on Wednesday, October 12th and runs thru Monday, November 7th.
+Indiana in person early absentee voting begins on October 10th.
 Information on voting in person and by mail in Indiana can be found here.

 Indiana Online Voter Registration